Embedding-Based Context-Aware Reranker: Reproducibility Statement

 \section{Reproducibility Statement}

 For reproducibility, we provide implementation details of our method in Section~\ref{sec:implementation-details} and those of the baseline methods in Appendix~\ref{appendix:implementation_details}.
-The full codebase will be released publicly upon acceptance of this paper.
+The full codebase is released publicly at \href{https://github.com/BorealisAI/EBCAR}{https://github.com/BorealisAI/EBCAR}.